 Why is this role important for IDEO’s work?

 IDEO Tokyo’s mission is to help enable change in Japan through design and creativity.

 Our purpose is to partner with organisations to help them build resilient and inclusive futures they can own--we do this through a deep focus on empathy, optimism, and a rigorous approach to making strategy tangible by using creativity as a complement to analytical reasoning.

 - Levi’s Commuter Trucker Jacket with Jacquard by Google: When Google teamed up with Levi’s to craft a jacket with technology woven in, the company turned to IDEO to help make the experience of wearing the garment feel seamless, intuitive, and familiar.

-Please submit a resume, cover letter, and a link to your portfolio or work samples of interaction design.
-In particular, we want to hear about the process involved in developing the design or project.
-Please indicate your role and contribution for each project submitted.
+Please apply online by uploading your 1) resume, 2) cover letter, 3) a link to your portfolio, and 4) your response to the above Pop Quiz.
+In particular, we want to hear about the design process and your role and contribution for each project submitted.

 IDEO is an equal opportunity employer; applicants are considered for all roles without regard to race, color, religious creed, sex, national origin, citizenship status, age, physical or mental disability, sexual orientation, marital, parental, veteran or military status, unfavorable military discharge, or any other status protected by applicable federal, state or local law.

 Check out Inside Scoop to get the low-down.